wanman/mailcow/README.md

 A small landing page is active at **https://hostname.domain.tld**.

+You should create an alias or a mailbox for postmaster@domain.tld.

 # Configuration and common tasks
 To help you modify the configuration, I created this little overview to get you started.